Gazmasater/schastl-kvartal/README.md

 4. House choosing on map with type providing // Chouse House Component

-5. Maps in footer contacts in big contacts
+5. Maps in footer contacts & in big contacts // search "map here"

 6. Form logic for callback row